pollhammer/pma/README.md

 <div align="center">

 # PMA
-Pollhammer Mail Archiv <br>
+Pollhammer Mail Archive <br>
 </div>
 <p align="center">
 </p>

 <br>

-## 🛠 Personal Fork & Private Mail Archive
+## 🛠 Personal Fork & Private Mail Archivee

-> This is a personal fork of [Open Archiver](https://github.com/LogicLabs-OU/OpenArchiver), created for learning, experimentation, and hobby projects.
-It is also used as my private email archiving solution for my personal domain **"pollhammer.org"**.
+> This is a personal fork of [Open Archiveer](https://github.com/LogicLabs-OU/OpenArchiveer), created for learning, experimentation, and hobby projects.
+It is also used as my private email Archiveing solution for my personal domain **"pollhammer.org"**.
 The focus is on exploring new ideas, testing custom features, and adapting the platform to my individual needs.

 ---